 Why is it so hard to take it slow?!
 This break is a necessary recharge though as we are still feeling pretty sluggish being on the road for so long.

 We took the train to Potsdam to see the sights there and opted to rent bikes.
-Such a fun way to see a small city and thankfully Berlin is so bike friendly, that even Lily (who hasn’t biked in almost a year) felt at ease on the streets.
+Such a fun way to see a small city and thankfully Berlin is also super bike friendly.
+Even Lily (who hasn’t biked in almost a year) felt at ease on the streets.

 We biked over 20 kms in total that day, seeing some of Potsdam’s most famous sights.
 Stanssouci Palace and Park, the historic windmill, the New Palace, city square and of course logged some hours in their beautiful gardens and parks.